MinnPost/legislature-tracker/README.md

 These are functions that are called during processing to allow for you to override data and other functionality.
 Do note that if you alter certain data, you may break things.

-* `osBillParse`: A function that is called when parsing open states bill.
-The single argument is a OS Bill Model.
+`osBillParse`: A function that is called when parsing open states bill data.
+It passes the data at the pointer after it has been fetched from Open States and after the model parsing, but before it is loaded into the model.
+For, instance, this adds text names to sources:

+    osBillParse: function(billData, app) {
+      billData.sources = _.map(billData.sources, function(s, si) {
+        s.text = 'SOURCE [' + si + ']';
+        return s;
+      });
+      return billData;
+    },

 #### Label translations